- Wellington Rehabilitation and Healthcare

 - Provide innovative, responsible healthcare with the creation and implementation of new ideas and concepts that continually improve systems and processes to achieve superior results.

-- Must possess, as a minimum, an RN Nursing Degree from an accredited college or university.
+- Must possess, as a minimum, a high school diploma or equivalent.

 - You must be qualified, compassionate, and dedicated to a job well done.